ChainAgnostic/CASA/README.md

 Submit a Pull Request to this repository adding yourself as a member in the table above.

-Once a maintainer has confirmed you have completed this step, they will merge your PR and send you a welcome email containing your invitations to the **CASA Call Calendar** and **Discord**.
+Once a maintainer has confirmed you have completed this step, they will merge your PR.
+We recommend checking that your GH email is up-to-date and "Watching" all issues and pull requests in the /CASA/  repo, as well as /namespaces/ and/or /CAIPs/ to stay up-to-date on editorial and in-person meetings.